corispade/MechaCar_Statistical_Analysis/README.md

 ![image](https://github.com/corispade/MechaCar_Statistical_Analysis/blob/main/images/total_psi_vs_mean.png)

 * Null hypothesis: The mean PSI of all manufacturing are not statistically different from the population mean of 1,500 PSI.
 * Results: P-value of 0.06 is higher than 0.05.
-The mean for all manufacturing lots of 1498.78 is statistically similar to our population mean of 1500.
+The mean for all manufacturing lots of 1498.78 is not statistically different from our population mean of 1500.
 We will accept our null hypothesis.

 T-Test on Manufacturing Lot 1: